Artemis6425/Phase1Final/README.md

 This CLI project is available as open source under the terms of the MIT License.

+Bugs:

+Right now, the program does not like if you mistype or try to price an item multiple times.
+Don't do that for now.

 Example Items:

 Fossil -> Fractured Fossil // Prismatic Fossil ||